 Graduate Certificate in Systems Engineering

-This certificate requires the following five courses:
+This certificate requires five (5) courses.

-- ENEE 660: System Engineering Principles
+- ENEE 660: Systems Engineering Principles

 - ENEE 661: System Architecture and Design

-- ENEE 663: System Implementation, Integration and Test
+- ENEE 663: System Implementation, Integration, and Test

-- ENEE 670: System Engineering Project
+- ENEE 670: Systems Engineering Project